babyvampire/fobsite/content/pages/jitsistartmeeting.rst

 	    Look, someone cool is asking to join our meeting!

 ..
-[1] At the moment, the Google Chrome browser works a little better than Firefox due to some limitations in the way that Firefox implements WebRTC.
-This is likely to be fixed in later versions of Firefox - but for now Google Chrome is the suggested browser to use.
+[1] At the moment, the Google Chrome browser works a little better than Firefox or Safari due to some limitations in the way that Firefox implements WebRTC.
+If the meeting only has a few people in it (up to 10) this might not matter too much.
+This is likely to be fixed in later versions of Firefox (? about Safari) - but for now Google Chrome is the suggested browser to use.
 See `this section`_ for a discussion of how to use Jitsi using a smartphone app (Android or iOS) or a desktop application.

 .. _this section: {filename}/pages/jitsilinks.rst